 Concert: Shostakovich, Rachmaninoff, Prokofiev

-Saturday 3rd February 2018, 7.30pm
+Saturday 8th February 2020, 7.30pm

 St Andrew's Hall

-with Alexander Ullman, piano (Rachmaninov)
+with Alexander Ullman, piano (Rachmaninoff)

 and Norwich Philharmonic Orchestra, conducted by Matthew Andrews

 We have gone with a Russian theme for our February concert, starting with Shostakovich's vibrant Festive Overture.
 Written as a last-minute piece of pure propoganda to celebrate the 37th anniversary of the October Revolution, its sheer vivacity and brilliance have given the work a permanent place in international classical repertoire.
 Using Glinka's Ruslan and Lyudmila Overture for inspiration, the ceremonial fanfares at the start give way to passages alternately grandiose, lyrical, playful and pompous.
 An overture of Russian high spirits, and a delight to listen to.

 Rachmaninoff's Piano Concerto No.3 is one of the most-loved piano concertos in the repertoire.
 At 23, Sergei Rachmaninoff had been shattered in 1897 by the dismal reception of his 1st Symphony, and stopped composing altogether for two years.
 But when he did start writing again, the huge success of his 2nd Piano Concerto helped him regain his confidence and the 3rd was able to build on that when in 1909 the composer was the soloist at its premiere in New York City.
 Reviews at the time included this from the New York Herald: "It will doubtless take rank among the most interesting piano concertos of recent years” but added "its great length and extreme difficulties bar it from performances by any but pianists of exceptional technical powers."